tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * Same as `POST` above, but:
 * You need to receive the **complete** order with **all** the order lines, regardless they are changed or not.
-* You can handle the native delivery schedule yourself.
+* You can handle the delivery schedule yourself.

 {% hint style="info" %}
 Pro's: